appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/store-value.md

 }
 ```

-## Clear storage
+## Clear store

-clearStore() function clears all the stored data in the storage object.
+clearStore() function clears all the stored data in the Appsmith store.

 ```javascript
 clearStore()